 There is no "dBA" value given as threshold of human hearing.

-inappropriate expression of the sound energy parameters, such as sound power
+of the sound energy quantities such as sound power and sound intensity aside.
+As

 The sound pressure level decreases in the free field with 6 dB per distance doubling.